 By Andrea Burton

-With summer in full swing, it’s important to prepare for the pesky toils of a high pollen count.
-Alleviating hay fever symptoms allows you enjoy your summer without streaming eyes or a runny nose.
+With summer in full swing, preparing for the pesky toils of a high pollen count is essential.
+Alleviating hay fever symptoms allows you to enjoy summer without streaming eyes or a runny nose.
 This year, soak up some sun by tackling your pollen allergy naturally.

 5 ways to keep hay fever symptoms at bay